EciStg/order-placement/probe/README.md

 ## Overview

-The purpose of a Probe is to allow ECi and Seller health monitoring systems and staff to detect problems before customers do and provide actionable information, allowing problems to be identified and corrected as quickly as possible.
+The purpose of a Probe is to allow ECi and Seller health monitoring applications and staff to detect problems before customers do and provide actionable information, allowing problems to be identified and corrected as quickly as possible.
 It is expected that QA, IT, and Support health monitoring systems and staff will have access to these probes and will access them multiple times throughout